-- More student housing will improve academic engagement, reduce commuting and improve personal safety by having more people and eyes on pathways within a pedestrian friendly campus; - Public realm improvements should integrate campus plan infrastructure and transportation systems such as cycling, walking trails and sustainable storm-water management features.
-This integration allows for the multiple use of valuable open space network; - Greener Buildings and Infrastructure will be designed and constructed to higher sustainability standards to reduce emissions, energy and water consumption and maintenance requirements; and improve livability; and - A compact campus focuses new facilities in infill locations that maximizes the economic and environmental benefits of shared infrastructure and reduces greenhouse gas emissions.
+- More student housing will improve academic engagement, reduce commuting and improve personal safety by having more people and eyes on pathways within a pedestrian friendly campus; - Public realm improvements should integrate Campus Master Plan infrastructure and transportation systems such as cycling, walking trails and sustainable storm-water management features.
+This integration allows for the multiple use of valuable open space network; - Greener buildings and infrastructure will be designed and constructed to higher sustainability standards to reduce emissions, energy and water consumption and maintenance requirements; and improve livability; and - A compact campus focuses new facilities in infill locations that maximizes the economic and environmental benefits of shared infrastructure and reduces greenhouse gas emissions.